joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 You can see that it has 990 sats remaining in the faucet.

 After you click into view the details of the faucet, you can see the exact time the withdraw took place.
+Look at the **Transactions** section of the dashboard towards the bottom.
 Pretty cool!

 ![](/assets/images/paywall/Capture23.PNG)